How do we choose a partner?

 Both men and women tend to prefer geometrically average faces (that is, faces close to the shape of the average face for their gender, as opposed to distinctive faces).

 People also tend to prefer left-right symmetrical faces, but this aspect of beauty is often oversold.
-Symmetry has only a tiny impact on facial attractiveness, accounting for only around 1 per cent of the total variation.
+Symmetry has only a tiny impact on facial attractiveness, accounting for only around 1% of the total variation.
 So don’t worry too much about your wonky nostril or huge left eye or whatever.

 Men also prefer feminine female faces.
 This typically means, for example, big eyes and a small chin – think Miranda Kerr.